Last updated on September 21, 2023 at 02:01 pm

 - Question of the Day

-- Work from home tips and tricks from the IT team • Financial tip of the week
+- Work from home tips and tricks from the IT team

-- The Be Well Team’s “Wellness Wednesdays”
+- The Be Well team’s “Wellness Wednesdays”

-Their employees love the show and the content shared on the program, and they are able to listen wherever they are, whether they’re at their desk, at home, or in their car.
+Their employees love the show and the content shared on the program, and they’re able to listen wherever they are, whether they’re at their desk, at home, or in their car.

 - Leaders preached the app as a must-have and way to get information during COVID-19.

-- They see an average of 1,000 views of their app each week (roughly a third of employees using it once weekly).
+- They see an average of 1,000 views of their app each week (roughly a third of employees using it weekly).